leighsalv/Steganography/README.md

 `cd/directory-of-Steganography/Steganography-master` change _directory-of-Steganography_ to the directory in which you downloaded the repo.

+Make sure that the images you will use is **inside** of the Steganography-master folder.

+A sample .jpg and .png is provided called "pup.jpg", "pup.png", and "testImage.png" for testing purposes.

 `python index.py`

 **TO DECODE:**
   * type `d` after menu prompt
-  * type in the name of image.
-For example, `testImage.png`
+  * type in the name of .png image without ext.
+For example, `testImage`

 **TO ENCODE:**
   * type `e` after menu prompt
-  * type in the name of image without ext.
+  * type in the name of .jpg image without ext.
 For example, `testImage`
+  * the program will then automatically export a new .png file with the encoded message inside the Steganography-master folder